Creating a Multistate Employee Handbook

 Core Handbook Components

 The core handbook should cover policies that apply uniformly across all locations, such as the company's mission and values, equal employment opportunity statement, anti-harassment policy, code of conduct, confidentiality and data security policies, and disciplinary procedures.
-These policies should be drafted to meet the most stringent state requirement to minimize the need for state-specific variations.
+These policies should be drafted to meet the most stringent state requirements to minimize the need for state-specific variations.

 State-Specific Supplements

 State supplements should address areas where state law departs from or exceeds federal requirements.
-Common topics requiring state-specific treatment include meal and rest break requirements, which vary dramatically from state to state.
-Paid sick leave, paid family leave, and other mandated leave programs that exist in many states but not at the federal level also require specific supplements.
+Common topics requiring state-specific treatment include meal and rest break requirements, which can vary dramatically from state to state.
+Paid sick leave, paid family leave, and other mandated leave programs that exist in many states but not at the federal level may also require specific supplements.

-Anti-discrimination protections that cover additional categories beyond federal law, final pay requirements that dictate when departing employees must receive their last paycheck, and jury duty and voting leave provisions that vary significantly by state should all be addressed in supplements.
+Anti-discrimination protections that cover additional categories beyond federal law, final pay requirements that dictate when departing employees must receive their last paycheck, and jury duty and voting leave provisions that vary significantly by state should all be considered in supplements.

 Drafting and Review Process